 March is an exciting month in the container garden.
 As the days warm and lengthen, it’s time to get everything ready to go.
 There are also some seeds you can sow now (see below).
 2022 has been a warm year so far which can make it tempting to start everything earlier than usual.
 It is always interesting to experiment – and you can be successful – but bear in mind that the weather may change.
 Snow at Easter is not unknown!
 In general, most seeds (apart from those listed below) are easier and less risky to start in April or May.
 You also need to be careful not to start too many plants inside or your kitchen and bedroom can quickly become overrun (I speak from experience).

-The advice here is for container gardeners in the Northern hemisphere.
-The timings will be good for most of the UK.
-For those of you in cooler or warmer regions, the timings will be similar but slightly different: I recommend you look for a seed sowing calendar for your area and use it in conjunction with the advice here.
+Although the timings here are based on container gardening in the UK, they will also be relevant for many of those growing in other parts of the Northern Hemisphere.
+In cooler or warmer regions, the timings will be similar but a little late or earlier.
+Look out for a seed sowing calendar for your area and use it in conjunction with the advice here.